OfferZen-Community/make-robots-iot/README.md

 The robot we'll be using is the [Sphero Sprk+](https://www.sphero.com/sprk-plus).
 Sphero is a Bluetooth Low Energy (BLE) device that can move around and change colour.
 It has a top speed of 2 meters per second (!) and [you'd be surprised to see](https://www.youtube.com/watch?v=1S5lUDvlu3A) how much it can do.

 You're going to be controlling Sphero programmatically - first locally with a Raspberry Pi, and then via the AWS IoT Service.
 We'll be using the [official Sphero Javascript SDK](https://github.com/orbotix/sphero.js).
+We've also created a [CLI tool](https://github.com/offerzen-make/sphero-cli) for you to use on the Make Day.
 Since you (probably) don't have a Sphero at home, we've created a small Javascript project that will get you familiar with Sphero's basic commands.

 * <b>Prep Activity: </b> [Control a virtual Sphero with JavaScript](https://github.com/OfferZen-Make/iot_robots-control_virtual_sphero_javascript).